-The District has established rates and charges necessary to maintain an adequate and reliable suply of high quality water.
+The District has established rates and charges necessary to maintain an adequate and reliable supply of high quality water.
 District rates and fees are developed using careful engineering and financial analysis of the cost of service.
-Your cost of water is based on how much water is actually used.
+The majority of the District's costs are fixed, as they relate to facilities and long-term contracts such as State Water Project.
+Your cost of water is based on a combination of fixed cost and how much water is actually used.
 All charges reflect a fairness principle that all customers pay for the cost of providing safe and reliable water services -- no more and no less.

 - Meter Charge.
 This is a fixed charge based on your meter size.

 - Water Rate.
-This is the cost per unit volume and changes based on the volume of water used.
+This varies by Customer Classification and is based on the cost per unit (HCF) volume.
+For residential users, it varies by tier according to the volume of water used.

 More detail about these charges can be found below.